dotproto/Elastos.Trinity.Alpha.Android/src/chromecast/base/reactive_java.md

 #### Use onEnter() and onExit() to observe only one kind of transition

-Every `ScopeFactory` returns an `AutoCloseable`, but sometimes clients do not care about when the state deactivates, only when it activates.
+Every `ScopeFactory` returns a `Scope`, but sometimes clients do not care about when the state deactivates, only when it activates.
 It's possible to create a `ScopeFactory` with lambda syntax to do the job like this:

 ```java
 {